ElbazHaim/dev-envs/README.md

-# DEV Containers
+# DEV Environments

-This repo contains working directories and dockerfiles to build general purpose dev containers.
+This repo contains working directories and dockerfiles that I generally use for dev envs.